 - R v Chambers and 3 others (2008) A SOCA investigation in which it was alleged that the principal defendant ran a “drugs warehouse” from his business premises from which drugs of every all class were recovered including largest ever quantity of amphetamine seized in the UK.

-The Law of Investor Protection (Sweet & Maxwell) (2003): co-author with Jonathan Fisher QC and others.
+Co-authored The Law of Investor Protection (Sweet & Maxwell) with Jonathan Fisher QC.